 - competing or conflicting rights, interests or expectations were addressed in a reasonable and proportionate manner.

 The report contains further information on this, particularly for bonus rates, investment strategy, surrender values, expenses and charges, changes to the PPFM and customer communications. (you may wish to refer to the PPFM for the definition of technical terms).

-The board of directors have appointed Steve Dixon to provide it with an independent assessment of compliance with the PPFM.
-Mr Dixon will also advise the board on how any competing or conflicting rights and interests of policyholders and shareholders have been addressed.
+The board of directors have appointed Alison Carr to provide it with an independent assessment of compliance with the PPFM.
+Mrs Carr will also advise the board on how any competing or conflicting rights and interests of policyholders and shareholders have been addressed.
 This role is a senior manager appointment (SMF15) within the FCA’s Senior Managers and Certification Regime.
 The board have given Mrs Carr this Statement of Responsibilities for her role.
 The Statement of Responsibilities covers all aspects of the management of and the exercise of discretion in respect of the fund, including those matters which Rule 20.5.3 of the FCA’s Conduct of Business Sourcebook requires to be covered in a terms of reference.

 Questions about my plan